-The following listing matches the source data from Data Platform v5 with the equivalent column in the
+The following listing matches the source data from Data Platform v5 with the equivalent column in the ImportedComputer table.

-ImportedComputer table.
 Other columns from the ImportedComputer table cannot be populated from Data Platform v5, and so are omitted here (and shown below).
-For more details on the database tables and columns within FlexNet Manager Suite, please see the FlexNet Manager Suite Schema Reference PDF, available through the title page of online help.
+For more details on the database tables and columns within FlexNet Manager Suite, please see FlexNet Manager Suite Schema Reference.